 4. Sima DNA.
 In the wake of the Homo naledi craziness, the long awaited nuclear DNA from fossils at the incredible site Sima de los Huesos appeared as well.
 Though still only partially sequenced, the Sima DNA showed close affinity to Neandertals, and had some interesting implications for the modern human/Neandertals’ split!
 Roberto Sáez has more on this on his site Nutcrackerman.

 3. Even MORE Diversity in Africa: Australopithecus deyiremeda.
 This year, researchers announced the discovery of some jaws and teeth from a site in Ethiopia that is only 23 miles from the famous Lucy site.
-This wouldn’t be too exciting–except, the scientists argue that the jaw belonged to a difference species than Lucy (who belongs to Australopithecus afarensis) AND they seem to have lived at the same time.
+This wouldn’t be too exciting–except, the scientists argue that the jaw belonged to a different species than Lucy (who belongs to Australopithecus afarensis) AND they seem to have lived at the same time.
 A different species of Australopiths living right next door?
 They named the new species Australopithecus deyiremeda.
 There’s a great video of discoverer Dr. Yohannes Haile-Selassie talking about the find, and I wrote more about the discovery for EarthArchives.

 2. Early Homo Jaw from Ledi-Geraru.
 A partial jawbone discovery in Ethiopia announced this year fills an intriguing gap in the fossil record: the gap that could shed light on the origins of our own genus, the genus Homo.
 Dating to 2.8 million years old, researchers argue that the jaw represents an early Homo creature/ This pushes back the origins of our genus over half a million years.
 The jaw has a number of interesting features and appears to be transitional between Australopithecines and early Homo.
 I wrote a post on the jaw back in March.